• Skip to primary navigation

 Idlis stacked up and ghee drizzled on top

-Tips & Trick To Make Perfect Idli Batter Recipe
+Tips To Make Perfect Idli Batter Recipe

 Wouldn’t you love soft, fluffy idlis every single time?
 If you said yes, it all depends on idli batter recipe.
 You make perfect batter to make soft idlis.